verana-labs/verana.foundation-website/content/page/learn-vt-trust-deposit-and-reputation.md

 - for each Ecosystem it is taking part, its corresponding Trust Deposit history is visible by all other participants,
 - for each Ecosystem it is taking part, the number of issued and/or verified credentials is visible by all other participants,
 - dishonest or malicious activity, possibly sanctioned by Ecosystem with a slash, remind associated to the account owner forever.

+Information can be used to compute a number of stars.